antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

 - Extensive regulations within the OT cybersec space is something relatively new, and will transform the global industry over the coming years.
 - Regulations are created in response to specific events.
 This may leave a gap for events that have not yet occurred.

-### Risk assessments
+### Risk assessment scans
-- A paper based assessment is less intrusive, but manual labor intensive.
-Includes for example:
+A paper based assessment is less intrusive, but manual labor intensive.
+An active assessment applies vendor tools and scripts.
+Automates polling of data, but requires careful considerations.
+Both include, for example:
-  - Manual network topology review.
+- Network topology review.
 - Port and service identification.
-  - Vulnerability review of assets; rulesets; patch level; default account; SNMP; etc).
+- Vulnerability review of assets; rulesets; patch level; default account; SNMP; etc.
-- An active assessment applies vendor tools and scripts, but require careful considerations.
+- Analysis of wireless network.

+When conducting automated testing, this becomes tricky due to the risk of the production environment.
+The common way to manage this, is to use test environments.
+Then after the test environment, the secondary control center can be isolated, the scans can be run, and the repeat on the primary control center.
+However, for many parts of the environment there will be no full redundancy; requiring reliance on test environments.

+### Digital Twins

+Digital twins for CyberSec purposes provides a new alternative for risk assessment scans:
+- A data model that replicates the actual environment.
+- Merges all the CyberSec data into this model.
+- Instead of scanning the actual environment, the digital twin can be scanned.
+If a new patch is available, this can be identified quickly and without potential disruptions.